-The pulse industry, through Pulse Canada, led the establishment of the Ag Transport Coalition.
-The Coalition is a group of agriculture industry stakeholders that are working towards enhancing the competitiveness of the agriculture supply chain.
-The coalition has developed performance measurement reports for rail for 90 per cent of grain shipped from Western Canada, which allows for objective and credible, real-time daily and weekly reporting on supply-chain effectiveness.
-This reporting increases transparency and accountability for railway performance.
+The pulse industry, through Pulse Canada, established the Ag Transport Coalition.
+The Coalition is a group of agriculture industry stakeholders working towards enhancing the competitiveness of the agriculture supply chain and has developed railway performance measurements for 90 per cent of grain shipped from Western Canada.
+The resulting real-time daily and weekly reporting is objective, credible, and an accurate measure of supply-chain effectiveness.
+The reports encourage transparency and accountability for railway performance.

 Canada Transportation Act Review & Bill C-49

-A key outcome of Bill C-49 will be the launch of a regulatory process to develop rail service and performance indicators.
-The Canadian pulse industry believes that the development of a comprehensive data regime to hold players accountable for their performance and track progress towards achieving the goals of the Transportation 2030 strategy is essential.
+A significant outcome of the Bill is a comprehensive data regime to hold players accountable for their performance and track progress toward the goals of the Transportation 2030 strategy.

-The Canadian pulse industry worked with other partners to provide input to the Federal Government during the Canada Transportation Act (CTA) consultation period.
-Following the report and recommendations made by the CTA Review Committee Chairperson, David Emerson, the Canadian pulse industry identified recommendations included in the report that were in alignment with the agriculture industry’s recommendations, those that were not aligned, and areas that may lead to positive outcomes with further industry discussion.
+The Canadian pulse industry provided essential input in the Bill’s process.
+After careful review of the report by the CTA Review Committee Chairperson, David Emerson, we identified recommendations that aligned – or didn’t align – with the agriculture industry’s recommendations.
+We also pointed to areas that may lead to positive outcomes with further industry discussion.

-Since Bill C-49 was unveiled the Canadian pulse industry had been calling on the Canadian government to make the amendment to the bill that provided the Canadian Transportation Agency with Own-motion power that would remove the requirement of the Agency to receive a complaint from a shipper, instead enabling the Agency to investigate service issues and railways actions independently, and identify solutions within their regulatory toolbox.
+Since Bill C-49 came into effect, we have been calling on the Canadian government to make an amendment: Provide the Canadian Transportation Agency with Own-motion power that removes the requirement of the Agency to receive a complaint from a shipper.
+Instead, the Agency should be able to investigate service issues and railways’ actions independently and identify solutions within their regulatory toolbox.